K-theory and index theory on manifolds with a proper Lie group action: Index theorems for t-elliptic operators

-The situation here is very similar to the one in the proof of theorem 10.3: the role of the algebra $C^*(G,C_0(X))$ is played here by $\gtS_{lf}(X)$.
-The operator $\gtD_\Gamma$ has Clifford variables which do not commute well with the $\ext(\xi)+\inter(\xi)$ part of the operator $\cC$.
-However, this (graded) commutator is killed by multiplication with $\gtS_{lf}(X)$ (see the proof of 7.3).
+The setting now is very similar to the one in the proof of theorem 10.3: the role of the algebra $C^*(G,C_0(X))$ is played here by $\gtS_{lf}(X)$.
+The operator $\gtD_\Gamma$ has Clifford variables which do not commute well with the operator $\cC$.
+This deficiency of commutation is repaired by the presence of the algebra $\gtS_{lf}(X)$ which provides an additional multiple killing the non-trivial commutators (see the proof of 7.3).

-We can perform a rotation homotopy very similar to the one that was used in the proofs of theorems 9.1 and 10.3.
-Namely, $\xi\mapsto \cos t\cdot \xi +\sin t\cdot \chi,\;\chi\mapsto -\sin t\cdot \xi+ \cos t\cdot \chi,\, 0\le t\le \pi/2$.
-In the process of this homotopy there will be a non-trivial commutator between $\gtD_\Gamma$ and $\cC$, but its part related with $\xi$ will still be killed by multiplication with $\gtS_{lf}(X)$.
-The part of the commutator related with $\chi$ (the derivation part) will be again `positive', and we will be able to `normalize' this homotopy.
-(See the proof of theorem 8.9 \cite{Ka16} for the positivity.)
+We can perform the same rotation homotopy as in the proof of theorem 10.3 but going in the opposite direction, from $t=\pi/2$ to $t=0$.
+(The left action of the algebra $\gtS_{lf}(X)$ does not change along the homotopy.)
+In the process of this homotopy, there will be a non-trivial commutator between $\gtD_\Gamma$ and $\cC$, but its part related with $\xi$ will still be killed by multiplication with $\gtS_{lf}(X)$.
+The part of the commutator related with $\chi$ (the derivation part) will exist along the homotopy and it will be `positive', so the square of the whole product operator will be `$\ge 1$' (like in the proof of theorem 10.3).
+So one can `normalize' this homotopy.
+(See the proof of theorem 8.9 \cite{Ka16} for the positivity of the commutator.)

 At the end of the homotopy, the family of operators $\cC$ will turn into the Dolbeault operator $\D_X$, and the operator $T$ will turn into the tangent-Clifford symbol $\sigma_F^{tcl}$.
 The $\varphi_x(\xi)(1+q_x(\xi))^{-1/2}$ part of $\sigma_F^{tcl}$ can be dropped because it is killed by multiplication with $\gtS_{lf}(X)$.
 Therefore we arrive at the product $[\sigma_F]\otimes_{C_0(TX)}[\D_X]$. \cqfd